viswajitnayak/learn-c-the-hard-way/README.md

 # learn-c-the-hard-way
-Hands-on C based on Books by Zed A. Shaw
+Hands-on C programs based on Books by Zed A. Shaw